Home page > Topics > Persons

 His favourite colour scheme – pastel shades with the accent on black.

-His creative activities in the 1960ies were characterized by landscape painting “Three boats”, “Village of fishermen”, which were close to Latvian nature and lifestyle.
-In these still lifes he managed to skilfully combine shape, colour scheme, dynamic brush, composition and expressiveness.
+His creative activities in 1960s were characterized by landscape painting “Three Boats”, “Village of Fishermen”, which were reflected Latvian nature and lifestyle.
+In these still-lives he managed to skillfully combine shape, colour scheme, dynamic brush, composition and expressiveness.

 Andreyev is also famous for his graphic works.